-Call us on (858) 523-9000 to start planning your vacation to Volcanoes Mount Gahinga Lodge or take a look at our itineraries to Uganda
+To start planning your vacation to Volcanoes Mount Gahinga Lodge

 Nestling in the foothills of the Virunga Volcanoes the Mount Gahinga Safari Lodge is an eco-lodge which provides the perfect base from which to track the golden monkeys or climb one of the dramatic Virunga peaks.
 It is also possible to track the gorillas in Mgahinga, Nkuringo (southern Bwindi) and hopefully in the future, Djomba in DRC.
-However at the moment if the family of gorillas have moved over the boarder into the DRC guests are unable to visit them.
+However, at the moment if the family of gorillas has moved over the border into the DRC you won't be able to visit them.

 Guests also have the opportunity to visit some of the fascinating local community projects and take the Batwa Trail to discover the ancient traditions of these people.The 9 stone cottages have ensuite bathrooms with a hot and cold running shower and flush loo, along a short corridor from the bedroom.
 Each of the Mount Gahinga Lodge cottages has its own verandah which, like the bar and dining room, looks across the valley with Lake Mutanda in the distance.
 The sun-room facing the volcanoes, terrace and beautiful walled gardens make it the ideal place to relax and absorb the surrounding landscape.